Sara Curruchich

-Sara Curruchich (born 25 July 1993) is a Guatemalan singer-songwriter of Kaqchikel descent.
+Sara Curruchich Cúmez (born 25 July 1993) is a Kaqchikel singer-songwriter from Guatemala.
 She sings in both Spanish and the Kaqchikel language, and is one of the first musicians to use the latter in popular music.
 She became well known in her country with her 2015 song "Ch'uti'xtän" ("Girl").
 Since then, she has released two albums and multiple singles.
 Curruchich is also an activist in defense of women's and indigenous people's rights.
 For her work as an activist, she has won the MIAW Transformer Award at the 2021 MTV Millennial Awards, and been selected for the Ford Fellowship Foundation Global Fellowship Program.

 Early life

 Curruchich was born on 25 July 1993 in San Juan Comalapa, a town in Guatemala's Chimaltenango department.
-She is of Mayan Kaqchikel descent.
+She is Kaqchikel maya and speak the Kaqchikel language natively.
 She began singing and playing guitar with her family at a young age.
 As a child, she would often accompany her mother, a housekeeper, to her job and would listen to her as she sang while washing clothes.
 This was her earliest exposure to music, and the catalyst in her wanting to be a singer.

 When she was nine years old her father died, and in her grief, she stopped making music for several years.
 Her mother used the money she made while working to put her daughter through school at the Jesús María Alvarado School for Music Teachers, where she studied music education.
 Many of the songs that she wrote during her formative years in music school were written in the Kaqchikel language, and they were inspired by her experiences as an indigenous woman, her connections to her ancestors, and her love of nature, themes that would carry over into her later work.